apebrahimi/viworkdemo002/audit-report.md

 FROM node:22-alpine AS runner
 FROM rust:1.89.0-alpine as builder
 FROM alpine:3.22
-FROM alpine:3.22 as production
-FROM rust:1.89.0-alpine as builder
-FROM alpine:3.22 as production
 FROM node:18-alpine AS builder
 FROM node:18-alpine AS runner
 FROM node:18-alpine AS builder